-In this paper we will be considering the class of channels similar to the one introduced in~\cite{Hayden2008,Hastings2009} and further developed in~\cite{Grudka_2010}.
+In this paper we will be focused on the class of channels similar to the one introduced in \cite{Hayden2008,Hastings2009} and further developed in \cite{Grudka_2010}.
 Let $H \simeq \complexes^m$, $K\simeq \complexes^d$ be finite dimensional Hilbert spaces.
 We will be considering quantum channels

-where $m\leqslant d^2$, which action on density matrix can be, via the Stinespring dilation theorem~\cite{Stinespring}, represented as
+where $m\leqslant d^2$, which action on density matrix can be, via the Stinespring dilation theorem \cite{Stinespring}, represented as